Following closely behind glaucoma and macular degeneration, diabetic retinopathy is one of the leading causes of blindness in the United States.

 Diabetic Retinopathy Risk Factors

 Diabetic retinopathy is a diabetic eye condition that commonly affects individuals with both Type 1 and Type 2 diabetes.
 Likelihood of developing the disease increases the longer you have diabetes.
 It is estimated by the National Eye Institute that approximately 45 percent of individuals with diabetes have some stage of diabetic retinopathy.
-In addition to diabetes, individuals who are Hispanic or African American have an increased risk of developing the condition.
+In addition to diabetes, individuals who are Hispanic or Black American have an increased risk of developing the condition.
 Other risk factors for diabetic retinopathy include: